-Pregnancy is prime time for the development of varicose veins.
+As we discussed in our Week 19 Pregnancy post, pregnancy is prime time for the development of leg and feet issues including varicose veins.
 Increased progesterone makes the walls of your veins relax (3).
 Toss in your increased blood volume and increased pressure on the veins in your legs from baby’s weight.
 And voila!
 Varicose veins!

 Try to avoid varicosities by exercising and curbing the habit to cross your legs.
 Ease the discomfort of existing varicose veins by elevating your legs and wearing compression stockings.
 (They sound uncomfortable, but I can tell you from experience that they make all the difference!!)

 Keep on plugging away!
 We’ll see you again at week 22 of your pregnancy!